Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

 	abjad> fragment = {'t': "g''8 ( e''8 c''8 )", 'b': '<c e>4 r8'}

-Our fragment dictionaries will then be packaged into a list of lists of fragment dictionaries.
+Instead of relying on measure number tables to find our fragments - as in the original implementation, we'll package our fragment dictionaries into a list of lists of fragment dictionaries.
 That is to say, each of the sixteen measures in the piece will be represented by a list of fragment dictionaries.
 Furthermore, the 8th measure, which breaks the pattern, will simply be a list of two fragment dictionaries.
+Structuring our information in this way lets us avoid using measure number tables entirely; Python's list-indexing affordances will take care of that for us.
 The complete corpus looks like this:

 ::